AdobeDocs/campaign-web.en/help/v8/audience/about-recipients.md

 1. Browse to **[!UICONTROL Customer management]** > **[!UICONTROL Profiles]**.

 1. Click the desired item from the **[!UICONTROL Profiles]** list.

-1. You can access the detailed information on the profile.
+The detailed information on the profile are displayed.

     ![](assets/profile-details.png)